pure-nomad/StellarLink/README.md

 - Supports both **Windows** and **UNIX** shells

 ### 🟢 Reverse Shell Management
-- Seamlessly interact with multiple shells — no need to drop or reconnect
 - Full support for both **Windows** and **UNIX-based** reverse shells
 - Effortlessly enter, exit, or close sessions without disrupting your access